coetry/digitalpsychology.io/src/pages/loss-aversion/index.md

 ## Studies

-### 2x more
-We tend to give losses twice as much more psychological weight as gains. ([Tversky & Kahneman, 1992](http://cemi.ehess.fr/docannexe/file/2780/tversjy_kahneman_advances.pdf))

 ### Prediction vs. actual experience
 Losses have not as much as an impact as they are predicted.
 We tend to overestimate to dwell on negative experiences.
 Therefore is loss aversion more a property of forecasts than a characteristic of an actual experience. ([Kermer, Driver-Linn, Wilson & Gilbert, 2006](http://journals.sagepub.com/doi/abs/10.1111/j.1467-9280.2006.01760.x))